Tennis players take on the Communist Party: where is Peng Shuai? - ExBulletin

 Athletes are particularly politically sensitive because they are known and admired.
 The ruling party is publishing its victories, especially those of a three-time Olympian like Peng, as proof that it is making China strong again.

-China’s Foreign Ministry has repeatedly disowned any knowledge of the matter.
-Ministry spokesman Zhao Lijian told media on Friday that the issue was not a diplomatic issue and that I was unaware of the situation.
+from China The Foreign Ministry has repeatedly disowned any knowledge of the matter.
+Ministry spokesman Zhao Lijian told media on Friday that the issue was not a diplomatic issue and that I was not aware of the situation.

 Since then, the athletes weigh heavily.

-Williams added: This needs to be investigated and we must not remain silent.
+French tennis player Nicolas Mahut said he would not play in China if the situation is not resolved, and added that the International Olympic Committee must do more.

-It’s horrible.
-I mean, one person is missing, Djokovic said during the ATP final in Turin, Italy.
-The whole community, the tennis community must support her and her family, make sure that she is safe and sound because if you had tournaments on Chinese soil without resolving this situation, that would be a little strange.
+It’s really embarrassing not to speak.
+They should say something a few months before (the) Olympics in China, Mahut said.
+Hope they do something soon.

-The players were emboldened by the unequivocal support of the Womens Tennis Association and its President and CEO Steve Simon.
-Simon threatened to pull WTA events out of China.
+The players were emboldened by the unequivocal support of the Womens Tennis Association and its CEO Steve Simon, who threatened to pull WTA events out of China.
 That means nearly a dozen next year, including the WTA Finals.

 There are too many times in our world today, when you tackle issues like this, that we let business, politics, money dictate what is good and what is not, has Simon said in an interview on CNN.

-And we were definitely ready to go out of business and deal with all the complications that come with it because. . . it’s bigger than the business.
+And we were definitely ready to take our business out and face all the complications that come with it because… it’s bigger than the business. “

-The Professional Tennis Players Association called for players’ solidarity to defend Peng, who is known as a fearless competitor.
+A statement from Wimbledon said the sport’s most prestigious tournament is united with the rest of tennis in the need to understand Peng Shuai is safe.

-We must unite and be ready to act unless corroborated evidence is provided to the world about Peng Shuais’ welfare, the association said.
+We have worked to support the WTA’s efforts to establish their security through our behind-the-scenes relationships, the All England Club added.

 US Under Secretary of State Wendy Sherman tweeted: We are deeply concerned about reports that tennis player Peng Shuai appears to be missing, and we join calls on the PRC to provide evidence independent and verifiable of its comings and goings.
 Women everywhere deserve to have reports of sexual assault taken seriously and investigated.